pi-hole/docs/docs/ftldns/configfile.md

 ### Debugging options

+- `DEBUG_ALL=false|true`<br>
+  Enable all debug flags.
+If this is set to true, all other debug config options are ignored.

 - `DEBUG_DATABASE=false|true`<br>
   Print debugging information about database actions.
 This prints performed SQL statements as well as some general information such as the time it took to store the queries and how many have been saved to the database.